Warcraft Universe Supports

 - Buffy Speak:Brightwing: Human words are hard to make together talking for expressing things.

-- Canon Immigrant: Brightwing originally comes from Heroes of the Storm, but was added to World of Warcraft in the Legion expansion as a questgiver and champion in the druid order hall.
+- Canon Immigrant: Brightwing originally comes from Heroes of the Storm, but was added to World of Warcraft in the Legion expansion as a questgiver and champion in the druid order hall, and later made it into Hearthstone (in the Classic set as a replacement for Sylvanas no less).

 - Combat Medic: Brightwing's Arcane Flare is a rather powerful nuke, especially for a healer, and her Polymorph is one of the strongest disables in the game.
 As a tradeoff, her burst healing is lacking.